The Norman Castle of Monteserico

 The first time that a castle or fort is mentioned is in the 800 AD.
 You see there were many wars so Monteserico castle and other castles in this part of the region became fortified forming a line of defence against the enemy; please note that this is before the Norman came to southern Italy, so, when Robert Guiscard came to this part of Italy the castle was already there, as we can see from some important battles that happened in those times.

-Anyhow, the castle of Monteserico has changed many owners, and some of which we are going to mention as soon as we get around; one of the most known from the inhabitant of Genzano is Aquilina Sancia queen of Monteserico.
-The reason for this is that while this Aquilina Sancia was there she built a monastery of the Clarisse in Genzano and this monastery attracted people that lived around this monastery, for this reason Genzano town is said that Aquilina Sancia is the founder of the existing Genzano.
+Anyhow, the castle of Monteserico has changed many owners, and some of which we are going to mention here; one of the best-known owner for the inhabitant of Genzano is Aquilina Sancia queen of Monteserico.
+The reason for this is that while Aquilina Sancia was there she built a monastery of the Clarisse in Genzano and this monastery attracted people that lived around this monastery, for this reason Genzano town is said that Aquilina Sancia is the founder of the existing Genzano.
 But there is historic evidence that the town of Genzano has existed since the Roman times.

 Italian actress Lydia Borelli sometime lived in Monteserico castle